drewtu2/Apple-Dictionary-Generator/README.md

 ## TODO
 - test usage include tags to have a dictionary defined by multiple files included in one another
-- implement folder with img directory that copies imgs into the the project template directory
+- implement folder with img directory that copies imgs into the project template directory